 Is Twitter A Career Killer?

-Our “beloved” president Donald J. Trump is in the news quite often for being too impulsive and giving TMI on Twitter.
+Our “beloved” President Donald J. Trump is in the news quite often for being too impulsive and giving TMI on Twitter.
 However, (perhaps following the same footsteps) the person who has been completely insane on Twitter this year is none other than Elon Musk.
-No other CEO’s company finance depends so much on their own personal reputation like Elon Musk’s reputation does.
-His recent “pedo” comment and a false (rather unofficial) claim like “funding secured” for Tesla going private have been causing Tesla stock a lot of misfortune.
-And he is almost losing his position as a chairman from the board as of right now.
+No other CEO’s company finance depends so much on their own personal reputation as Elon Musk’s reputation does.
+His recent “pedo” comments and a false (rather unofficial) claim like “funding secured” for Tesla going private have been causing Tesla stock a lot of misfortune.
+He is almost losing his position as a chairman from the board as of right now.

 I am not going to question his mental state or the reason for his recent eccentric behavior.
-But I think people are also putting undue weight on his personal conduct more than the service which he provides to the society.
-Everyone is turning to be behavior police for him as if each and everyone is a prophet themselves.
-This is another perspective of the corporate monkey story where Elon Musk is the proven trailblazer monkey in the town and all the old monkeys are waiting to drag him down with every opportunity they can get.
+But I think people are also putting undue weight on their personal conduct more than the service which he provides to society.
+Everyone is turning to behave police for him as if each and everyone is a prophet themselves.
+This is another perspective of the corporate monkey story where Elon Musk is the proven trailblazer monkey in town and all the old monkeys are waiting to drag him down with every opportunity they can get.

 So don’t make a bad tweet today, the world does not have the capacity to hear your brutal honesty or crude sarcasm in the name of “freedom of speech”.
 And especially if you are a potential outlier, be ready to be heavily scrutinized by society.

-EDITING TO ADD: Despite having a rough year (2018) Tesla has been proven to be profitable putting all the naysayers to rest (well, at least for a while).
+EDITING TO ADD: Despite having a rough year (2018) Tesla has proven to be profitable, putting all the naysayers to rest (well, at least for a while).
 I should say, this experience has been part of Elon Musk’s personal learning curve.